 - Cut the squash into small chunks, toss with 1 tbsp of the olive oil and spread out on the baking tray.
 Roast for 15 minutes or until soft.

 - Heat the remaining oil in a frying pan over a med/low heat and gently fry the onion until soft and translucent.
 Add the garlic and thyme and cook for a further minute.

 - When the squash is cooked, add it to a blender or food processor, along with the onions and milk.
 Whiz until smooth and creamy, taste and season if necessary.
-If the sauce seems too thick, add a little extra milk to thin.
+If the sauce seems too thick, add a little extra vegan milk to thin.